How to use the Gemini API in Python

 Troubleshooting max_output_tokens exceeded errors

 You have two main options to fix this.
-You can either increase the value of max_output_tokens to allow for longer outputs or, more effectively, refine your prompt to ask for a more concise answer.
+You can either increase the value of max_output_tokens to allow for longer responses or refine your prompt to ask for a more concise answer.
+Often, a more specific prompt is the more efficient solution.

 Fixing invalid multimodal input formats